cacarroll/SimplifiedLinkedArmTemplates/README.md

 ## __Prerequisites__

-1. Create a storage account and container.
+1. Create a Storage Account and Storage Container.
-2. Copy the files under \LinkedTemplates to container created in step 1.
+2. Copy the files in the LinkedTemplates folder to the Storage Container created in step 1.
+3. Run Connect-AzureRmAccount to connect PowerShell to Azure

 ![StorageContainer](images\linkedtemplates.PNG)